HarshaVardanDonta/privacy-policy/TOMOPrivacy.md

 # Privacy Policy

-Nolar takes your privacy seriously.
+TOMO takes your privacy seriously.
 To better protect your privacy Nolar provide this privacy policy notice explaining the way your personal information is collected and used.